zuber-techdev/ag-ui/README.md

 ## AG-UI Specification

-AG-UI is an open, lightweight, event-based, maximally-accomodating protocol for facilitating agent-human interaction. <br/>Its operation is simple:
+AG-UI is an open, lightweight, event-based protocol for agent-human interaction.<br/> It’s designed to be simple, flexible, and easy to integrate:
 * During agent executions, agent backends **emit events _compatible_ with one of AG-UI's 16 standard event types**
 * Agent backends can **accept one of a few simple AG-UI compatible inputs** as arguments